Access info on COVID tests, vaccines, visitor policy, hospitalization data, and FAQs.

-There are four main types of kidney stones.
+The four main types of kidney stones are:

-Most kidney stones are made of calcium compounds, especially calcium oxalate.
-Calcium phosphate and other minerals also may be present.
+Most kidney stones are made of calcium compounds.
 Conditions that cause high calcium levels in the body, such as hyperparathyroidism, increase the risk of calcium stones.
-High levels of oxalate also increase the risk for calcium stones.

-Some kidney stones are made of uric acid, a waste product normally passed out of the body in the urine.
-You are more likely to have uric acid stones if you have:
+Some kidney stones are made of uric acid, a waste product in urine.
+You're more likely to have uric acid stones if you have:

-Less common are kidney stones made of a chemical called cystine.
-Cystine stones are more likely to occur in people whose families have a condition that results in too much cystine in the urine (cystinuria).
+Stones made of a chemical called cystine are less common.
+They're more likely to occur in people who have a condition that results in too much cystine in the urine (cystinuria).